ICS491TeamLucio/lucio.github.io/index.md

 ### Meteor Website

-To use and make a meterapp website, first create an account on the [Galaxy website](https://galaxy.meteor.com/) After creating an account it will be costly in order to push any website onto galaxy so it's best to work with an organization that has limited slots but will be able to push your website for free.
+To use and make a meteor app website, first create an account on the [Galaxy website](https://galaxy.meteor.com/) After creating an account it will be costly to push any website onto galaxy so it's best to work with an organization that has limited slots but will be able to push your website for free.

-For more instructions please at [E54: Test deploy to Galaxy](http://courses.ics.hawaii.edu/ics314s17/morea/deployment/experience-test-deployment.html)
+For more instructions, please at [E54: Test deploy to Galaxy](http://courses.ics.hawaii.edu/ics314s17/morea/deployment/experience-test-deployment.html)

 To avoid typing in 3-4 additional lines of codes put this code snippet into the ...app/package.json file: